pazadam/VIA-TARIQ/README.md

 -   **south_dem_70.tif**

 Digital Elevation Model (DEM) used for creation of slope-based conductance surfaces in scenario 2.
-It is based on the 30 m resolution FABDEM (see above) that was resampled to 70 m resolution in order to limit computational demands.
+It is based on the 30 m resolution FABDEM, created following the same procedure and containing same conductivity values as the *levant_conductance_250.tif* (see above) that was resampled to 70 m resolution in order to limit computational demands.
 It was resampled using 'Bilinear Resampling' method in 'Resample' tool in ArcGIS Pro v3.

 -   **south_sites.shp**